KonstantinosNikopoulos/ELK-stack-for-secure-logs/README.md

 ## Installation

-Follow the instructions from https://www.elastic.co/guide/index.html
 This project is tested with rpm installation.
+1) Follow the instructions from https://www.elastic.co/guide/index.html
+2) Replace/Create below files.
+3) Create/Move log files to /root/dataset/secure/ or change this path in /usr/share/filebeat/filebeat.yml

 ## File paths